-Champlain views sustainability in an inclusive way, encompassing human and ecological health, social justice, secure livelihoods and a better world for all generations, as defined by the Association for the Advancement of Sustainability in Higher Education (AASHE).
-At Champlain College, sustainability is emdedded in one of the College's value of Interconnectedness: We connect with people and places, from the local to the global.
+Champlain views sustainability in an inclusive way, encompassing human and ecological health, social justice, secure livelihoods, and a better world for all generations, as defined by the Association for the Advancement of Sustainability in Higher Education (AASHE).
+At Champlain College, sustainability is embedded in one of the College's value of Interconnectedness: We connect with people and places, from the local to the global.

 Sustainability Value Statement